federico-arias/federico-arias.github.io/content/posts/react-wizard.md

 +++
-title = "The wizard pattern in React" description = "" date = "2020-01-22"
+title = "React patterns: multistep wizard with own state" description = "" date = "2020-01-22"
 draft = true
-tags = ""
+tags = "react"
 +++

 One of the most common scenarios when developing with React is